Causal Graph Neural Networks for Healthcare: The causal graph framework

 Biological systems exhibit causal relationships organised as networks across multiple scales of organisation.
-At the molecular level, gene regulatory networks encode transcriptional control in which regulatory proteins causally influence the expression of target genes, with modern single-cell RNA sequencing that captures the expression profiles of 20,000+ genes simultaneously \cite{Regev_2017_Human}.
-Protein-protein interaction networks represent physical binding relationships that mediate cellular signalling, with causal perturbations propagating through these networks to generate phenotypic responses \cite{Barabasi_2011_Network}.
-At the tissue level, brain networks comprise hundreds of regions with functional and structural connectivity encoding causal influences between neural populations, where activity in one region can drive or modulate activity in connected regions through synaptic transmission \cite{Schirmer_2021_Graph}.
-At the population level, disease comorbidity networks represent causal relationships where one condition increases risk for others through shared pathological mechanisms, diabetes causally increasing cardiovascular disease risk through vascular damage, inflammation, and metabolic dysfunction \cite{Nicholson_2023_Constructing}.
-This inherent graph structure makes neural network architectures that explicitly represent and reason about network topology the natural framework for biomedical machine learning.
+At the molecular level, gene regulatory networks encode transcriptional control in which regulatory proteins (causally) influence the expression of target genes, with modern single-cell RNA sequencing that captures large-scale expression profiles \cite{badia2023gene, Regev_2017_Human}.
+Protein-protein interaction networks represent physical binding relationships that mediate cellular signalling, with perturbations propagating through these networks to generate phenotypic responses \cite{Barabasi_2011_Network}.
+At the tissue level, brain networks comprise hundreds of regions with functional and structural connectivity, where activity in one region can drive or modulate activity in connected regions \cite{Schirmer_2021_Graph}.
+At the population level, disease comorbidity networks from large-scale data mining of electronic health records and genetic association data are integrated into knowledge graphs to link conditions through shared features \cite{Nicholson_2023_Constructing, jensen2014temporal}.
+This graph structure makes neural network architectures that represent and reason about network topology a well-suited framework for biomedical machine learning.